-The Growth Management Act requires that comprehensive plans be reviewed and updated as necessary, at least every 8 years, outside of the optional annual review process.
+The GMA requires that comprehensive plans be reviewed and updated as necessary, at least every 8-10 years, outside of the optional annual review process, with a five year check.
 Further, Kitsap County must review, at least every ten years, its designated urban growth areas.
-Kitsap County reviews the densities permitted within both the incorporated and unincorporated portions of the County for the Buildable Lands Report the year prior to the 8-year periodic update cycle.
+Kitsap County reviews the densities permitted within both the incorporated and unincorporated portions of the County for the Buildable Lands Report the year prior to the 8-10 year periodic update cycle.
 In conjunction with this review by the county, each city located within an urban growth area shall review the densities permitted within its boundaries, and the extent to which the growth occurring has located within a city or within the unincorporated portions of urban growth areas.